ponylang/rfcs/text/0000-introduce empty ranges.md

 ```

 Under the same argument regarding the iterator needing to adhere to the stated bounds `min, max`, this and some Range constellations that indefinitely produce `+-Inf` should also instead return empty ranges. `NaN` is not a value and can therefore not possibly lie within any valid range.
 The same is true when one of the bound parameters is `NaN`.
 Under this RFC Range iterators that use `NaN` in any parameter are *empty*.
-As stated above, Pony currently consideres those Ranges *infinite* including those were the `min, max` bounds are finite and identical but the `step` parameter is `+-Inf`.
+As stated above, Pony currently considers those Ranges *infinite* including those were the `min, max` bounds are finite and identical but the `step` parameter is `+-Inf`.
 These cases too would be treated as empty since no iteration is necessary to advance from `min` to `max` regardless of the magnitude of `step`.

 # Detailed design